grimme-lab/xtb_docs/source/qcxms_doc/qcxms_plot.rst

 Plotting Mass Spectra
 =====================

-The plotms Version 3.2 utility and the ~/.mass_raw.agr template file for xmgrace are provided in order to visualize your results.
+The plotms Version 3.2 utility and the `~/.mass_raw.agr` template file for xmgrace are provided in order to visualize your results.
-The following protocol should apply.
+The following protocol should be applied.
 Be advised that you can plot your spectra as soon as the production run has started.
 This may be useful to check for convergence in case you are running more trajectories than actually needed for good statistics.

 1. Change into your working directory and run ``plotms``.
 This should generate a mass.agr file.
 2. With the mass.agr file, visualize your QCEIMS spectrum with: